First-Year Application Materials

 The school report should be completed and submitted by your school counselor.
 The school report allows us to learn more about your school and can be found online through the Common Application.

-Recommendation letters are an important way for us to learn more about you as a student.
-Many recommendation letters will provide valuable information about your development as a student in high school.
-It is preferred that you have recommendations submitted by teachers you have had in your last two years of high school.
+A recommendation letter is an important way for us to learn more about you as a student and provides valuable information about your development as a student in high school.

 OPTIONAL: SAT I or ACT Results